 People who fly a lot tend to fly mostly using miles.
 (I have met two people who claimed to have over a million frequent flyer miles each.
 The trick is that milage seating are lower in priority than paying customers and the seating can reflect that.
 Unfortunately for frequent flyers, this leaves the possibility that a paying customer may be able to bump them out of first class.
 As it turns out, on prime flights this happens frequently.
 In this case, these expert flyers sit in the back as they know they are most likely to have free seats next to them.
 (For efficiencies sake, many airline seating algorithms fill empty seats from the front to the back of aircrafts.)

 But I Hate Having To Wait For Everyone Else To Get Off The Plane First!

-Fair point but I bet you also like boarding planes first.
+Fair point, but I bet you also like boarding planes first.
 After first class passengers, people with children and military personnel board, many airlines typically board from the back.
-This means that you get to spent less time in the terminal and more time reading Sky Mall.
+This means that you get to spend less time in the terminal and more time reading Sky Mall.